department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/LIH-outline-and-timeline.md

    - [ ] High fidelity mockups

-## Phase 4: Final validation and retirement of MyVA: ~ 1-2 sprints
+## Phase 4: Final validation and implementation of MyVA 2.0: ~ 1-2 sprints

 - [ ] User Research for the page as a whole
 - [ ] Replace MyVA